syntaxwhisper/music-library-guide/README.md

 * the audio is modified
 * reverting the operation may not be possible
-* repeated processing can reduce quality
+* repeated processing can reduce quality in lossy formats such as MP3 and AAC, where each re-encoding introduces additional artifacts

 With ReplayGain: